Mykola-Ts/barbershop/README.md

   in a modal window with Escape and backdrop closing support.

 - **Scroll to Top Button**
+  Enhances navigation and usability, especially on long or content-heavy pages.
-  Appears when scrolling up or near the bottom of the page for quick navigation back to the top.
+  Appears when scrolling down and allows users to quickly return to the top of the page.

 - **Swiper Slider Integration**
   Image slider implemented using Swiper.js with adaptive behavior depending on